Religious influences on Zoroastrianism: Parsis

+Jenny Rose notes that the Parsis were in harmony with Christianity, likening Zoroaster to Jesus and attributing miracles to him.

-Also Maneckji Nusserwanji Dhalla Pakistani Zoroastrian priest and religious scholar adds that when the Parsis tried to defend their religion from the criticisms of Christian missionaries, they resorted to metaphorical interpretation instead of defending beliefs such as saying that Ahriman was a symbol of blasphemy and not a living entity, and he made purification rituals a metaphorical expression.
+Pakistani Zoroastrian priest and religious scholar Maneckji Nusserwanji Dhalla says that when the Parsis tried to defend their religion from the criticisms of Christian missionaries, they resorted to metaphorical interpretation instead of defending beliefs, such as saying that Ahriman was a symbol of blasphemy and not a living entity, and that purification rituals were a metaphorical expression of the internal purification of man.